Doctor-Scott/launcher/README.md

 You can configure the launcher by creating a `launcher.toml` file in your .config directory in your $HOME path.

+Or if there is a `launcher.toml` file in the current directory, it will be used instead.

 This can be changed with the `LAUNCHER_CONFIG_PATH` environment variable.

 ### Default configuration